mqliang/kubernetes/cluster/caicloud/README.md

   - k8s-replace.sh
   - k8s-restore.sh
   - sync-images.sh
+    - Note there is some images hard to sync, see [fix e2e test](#fix-e2e-test) "Replace images from dockerhub to index.caicloud.io"
 - Run  to sync all gcr.io images to index.caicloud.io
   - `hack/caicloud/sync-images.sh`
 - Test the new version